Mergers and Acquisitions – International Tax Aspects

 • Students This course is also suitable for tax professionals who are familiar with the M&A tax implications in their own jurisdiction but are not yet prepared to navigate such deals involving other jurisdictions.

-This is an intermediate-level course.
 Participants are expected to have an understanding of common tax, business and legal terms.
 Finance and accounting professionals with some tax background would generally have this knowledge.

 Continuing Professional Education (CPE)

 International Bureau of Fiscal Documentation (IBFD) is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of CPE on the National Registry of CPE Sponsors.
 State boards of accountancy have the final authority on the acceptance of individual courses for CPE credit.
-Issues regarding registered sponsors may be submitted to the National.
-Registry of CPE Sponsors through its website: www.nasbaregistry.org
+Issues regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.